JamieBort/Portfolio-Website/FutureFeatures.md

     - "Both" - enables both "My Own Projects" and "Projects I'm Contributing On" on.
   - One button:
     - "Pinned Repos" - toggles the pinned repos ON/OFF.

-### Connect with Me Section

-- Swap the .png icons for the Font Awesome logos.

-## To Add

-- A blog section.

-- A presentations section.

-- A contract me form that sends me an email - existing code needs to be modified.

-- Develop API call for the projects in GitHub.

-- CSS Transitions for

-  - navigation menu

-  - links

-  - buttons

-  Search for

-      - `css transition property navigation`

-      - and for `css transition property buttons`

-      - and for `css transition property links`